 Cypress High School is a comprehensive campus for grades 9-12 with a current enrollment of approximately 2670 students.
-The school maintains a rigorous academic focus, in which the State Standards are the curriculum, with an emphasis on preparing students for college.
+Cypress High School is committed to preparing all students for college and career readiness as part of our Partnership for the 21st Century utilizing collaboration, verbal and written communication, creativity, and application of learning or project-based assessments as part of all students' academic/classroom experience.
+The school maintains a rigorous academic focus, in which the State Common Core Standards are the curriculum, with an emphasis on preparing students for the college arena.
 Cypress High is among the top performing schools academically in the state.
 Academic achievement is ranked in the top decile for schools statewide and in 100 similar schools.
-Cypress High offers a wide variety of career-technical electives, visual and performing arts programs, athletic programs, and advanced placement and honors-level courses to enhance students preparation for college entrance.
+Cypress High offers a wide variety of career-technical electives, which support the Career Pathways Program, visual and performing arts programs, athletic programs, and advanced placement and honors-level courses to enhance students preparation for college entrance.
 Cypress High School maintains high expectations for student behavior and academic progress.

-Opportunities for Parental Involvement (School Year 2011-12)
+Opportunities for Parental Involvement (School Year 2012-13)